Do you need help with your electric bill? Review these programs for the solution that works best for you:

 - Improve ability to make a payment

-- Reduce consumption of electricity (eligible CAP customers must participate in WARM)
+- Reduce consumption of electricity (eligible PCAP customers must participate in WARM)

 CARES provides assistance on a short-term basis to payment-troubled residential customers.
 Based on individual circumstances, company CARES representatives make referrals to social agencies and provide information on appropriate company and/or external programs.

 - Any customer 60 years of age or over